 Are you a fan of a toasted bagel smeared with cream cheese and draped with lox?
 Or what about a breakfast frittata or quiche filled with eggs, cheese, asparagus, and smoked salmon?
 Maybe you’ve enjoyed a toast point with just a small, savory slice of gravlax and a fresh sprig of dill?
 Before we continue, let’s agree that the above meals are delicious and that, yes please, we’ll have another.
 Now let’s agree that we all love the smoky, buttery, and rich flavor of smoked salmon… and lox… and gravlax.
 And we haven’t even mentioned pastrami salmon!

 While their flavor profiles are similar, there are several key differences that distinguish these smoked seafood selections.
-Let’s explore the contrasts among smoked salmon, lox, gravlax, and pastrami salmon including how they’re made and what meal preparations are better suited for each smoked seafood fish variety.
+Let’s explore the difference in gravlax vs lox, smoked salmon, and pastrami salmon including how they’re made and what meal preparations are better suited for each smoked seafood fish variety.
 We’ll also share a handful of links to our favorite recipes that feature smoked seafood.

 Are you as fired up as we are to talk about smoked fish?